julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/asagi.png
   :alt: ASAGI

-  This ASAGI Node gets its parameter rho from the file asagi_example.nc.
+  This ASAGI Node gets its parameter rho from the file ``asagi_example.nc``.
 The variable of the file is data, and the interpolation used is the linear one.

 The NetCDF file can be added by clicking on the button "select file".
 The parameters as well as the variable need to be added manually to the ASAGI node.
 Note that the parameters need to be added in the same order as they appear in the NetCDF file.
 The interpolation can be chosen between nearest neighbour and linear, the latest being the default one.